PM Modi, President of Seychelles to jointly inaugurate projects at virtual event today | ExBulletin

-New Delhi [India], April 8 (ANI): Prime Minister Narendra Modi will participate in a high-level virtual meeting on Thursday with Seychelles President Wavel Ramkalawan and inaugurate a series of India-backed projects in Seychelles as part of New Delhi’s Indo-Pacific Vision.
+Prime Minister Narendra Modi will participate in a high-level virtual meeting on Thursday with President of Seychelles Wavel Ramkalawan and inaugurate a series of India-backed projects in Seychelles as part of New Delhi’s Indo-Pacific vision.

 This will be Modi’s first interaction with Ramkalawan, who came to power after a historic victory in the October 2020 elections in Seychelles.
 His Linyon Democratic Seselwa party has a two-thirds majority in the Seychelles National Assembly.